Enzolita/Memorycraft/README.md

 | Tablet (iPad)       | Performs as expected | Describe performance and issues on Firefox |
 | Mobile (iPhone X)   | Performs as expected | Describe performance and issues on Firefox |

-**Known Issues**
-- [List any known responsiveness issues or limitations]

-**Recommendations**
-If you encounter any responsiveness issues, we recommend:
-- Updating your browser to the latest version.
-- Trying an alternative device or screen size for optimal viewing.

 <hr>